OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/network-watcher/network-watcher-connectivity-rest.md

 ## <a name="check-website-latency"></a>Ellenőrizze a webhely késés

-A következő példa a webhely csatlakozási ellenőrzi.
+a következő példa ellenőrzések hello kapcsolat tooa webhely hello.

 ### <a name="example"></a>Példa